-Support for the 45W chargers that worked with the S20 series has been dropped this year – Samsung says it’s improved the 25W charging capabilities of its new phones, so 45W charging didn’t offer that much more of an advantage.
+Support for the 45W chargers that worked with the S20 series has been dropped here – Samsung says it’s improved the 25W charging capabilities of its new phones, so 45W charging didn’t offer that much more of an advantage.

 We haven't tested that claim specifically, but charging is pretty speedy, and the wireless Qi charging also works well.
 The S21 Plus can also be used for reverse charging, so you can charge your Galaxy Buds or other Qi-compatible accessories by placing them on the back of the phone.

 Should I buy the Samsung Galaxy S21 Plus?